SmartContractSecurity/SWC-registry/README.md

 4. The configuration file defining the types and number of weaknesses contained in the contract file (e.g. [overflow_simple_add.yaml](https://github.com/SmartContractSecurity/SWC-registry/blob/master/test_cases/solidity/integer_overflow_and_underflow/overflow_simple_add/overflow_simple_add.yaml))

-One more thing, make sure the credit the author and mention the source if you don't write the contract sample yourself.
+Please make sure to credit other authors and mention the source if you don't write the entire contract sample yourself.

 ```
 /*